 For all dogs, overall health and wellness comes from a combination of good nutrition, proper exercise, and regular health care.
+Proper small size breed food such as Blue Buffalo Wilderness Small Breed Red Meat, Blue Buffalo Dog Food Small Breed Adult, or Blue Basics Lamb And Potato Small Breed is essential.
 For small breed dogs, these three factors require special consideration.
 Your dog’s diet and exercise should be appropriate for their size, and you should be aware of any health conditions to look out for in smaller breeds.

 Feeding your dog might not seem like rocket science, but getting this everyday activity right is incredibly important.
 Small breed dogs have specific needs when it comes to food and nutrition, and your dog’s unique size will determine exactly what those needs are.
 Learn how to feed your dog based on their size and explore other nutritional concerns such as obesity, dental health through diet, water intake, food allergies, and poisonous foods.

 As with all dogs, training is a great way to bond with your pet while teaching proper manners.
 A common misconception is that small breed dogs don’t need to be trained because they are too little to cause any trouble.
 Not so!
 Small breed dogs can get into just as much mischief and can have as many behavioral problems as large dogs.
 In this article we’ll look at the special considerations for training a small breed dog, and we'll learn some tricks, too!